simonambridge/Oracle_to_Cassandra/README.md

 Our queries are:
 <ul>
   <li>
-    Query all employees on EMPLOYEE_ID
+    Query1: query all employees on EMPLOYEE_ID
   </li>
   <li>
-    Query all departments on DEPARTMENT_ID, and query Employees by Department
+    Query2: query all departments on DEPARTMENT_ID, and query Employees by Department
   </li>
 </ul>